 “One-nothing,” Randy said.

 Tim took the ball and stood underneath the backboard.
 He deked the ball one way then the other as Randy blocked him.
 Ronnie moved around and away from Jason as Jason kept up and stayed between Ronnie and Tim.
 Jason watched Ronnie then Tim as he tried to anticipate where Tim was going to throw the ball.
 Ronnie ran in front Jason and Tim shot the ball to him past Randy.
 Ronnie dribbled quickly to the other basket and Jason ran after him.
 They crossed the half court line and Ronnie passed the ball to Tim on the other side of Jason.
-Tim dribbled quickly to the basket and Randy tried to get in his way as they bumped and jostled against each other.
+Tim dribbled quickly to the basket and Randy tried to get in his way as they bumped against each other.
 Tim threw the ball to Ronnie, Ronnie hopped up and shot the ball over Jason as he tried to deflect the ball.
 The ball glanced over Jason’s hand, hit off the backboard then fell through the basket.

 “One-one,” Ronnie said.
 Randy took the ball and stood under the backboard.
 Jason dodged around Ronnie as he tried to find an opening from Randy.
 He ran in front of Ronnie and angled behind Tim, then Randy shot the ball to him diagonally.
 Jason got the ball with one hand while running and pushed it down and forward as he ran and dribbled down court.
 Jason heard Ronnie’s footsteps fast behind and he sped up.
 He approached the basket from the right, jumped as he lifted the ball with one hand toward the hoop, and Ronnie smacked the ball from behind.
 The ball fell down onto the court and Randy snagged the ball ahead of Tim.
 He came to a stop and dribbled in place as Tim got in front of him and Jason positioned himself for a pass.
 Randy slowly dribbled to the basket and Tim blocked him as Jason shifted one way then another and Ronnie stayed in front of him.
 Randy dribbled some more, turned then set himself to shoot.
 Tim got in front of Randy while Jason circled behind Randy with Ronnie trailing him to the other side of the basket.